 |Information about Poland|

-Poland is also enjoying a rapid growth of its tourism sector, which will be given a huge boost with the hosting of the Euro 2012 football finals in June 2012.
-Co-hosted with Ukraine (the final will be held in the Ukraine capital, Kiev), Poland has 4 cities that will be centre-stage during the competition - the port city of Gdansk, Poznan, the capital Warsaw and the most important city of southwestern Poland, Wroclaw.
+Poland is also enjoying a rapid growth of its tourism sector, which was given a huge boost with the hosting of the Euro 2012 football finals in June 2012.
+Co-hosted with Ukraine (the final was held in the Ukraine capital, Kiev), Poland has 4 cities that were centre-stage during the competition - the port city of Gdansk, Poznan, the capital Warsaw and the most important city of southwestern Poland, Wroclaw.
 Each city has invested large sums in stadia, accommodation, transport and ancillary infrastructure.
 Krakow, Poland's most popular destination city, will not be hosting matches, but will be the home of several teams, including the English football team, who will be based in Hotel Stary for the duration of the tournament.

 Poland has an extremely varied environment, from the Baltic sea coast, extremely popular with visitors in the summer months, through the Mazurian Lake District, all the way to the impressive mountain ranges of the Tatry on the southern border, where the Zakopane ski resort attract millions of visitors each year.
 Ecotourism is also fast developing, with Poland an ideal country, as traditional farming methods still dominate the agricultural sector, and factory farming is almost non-existent.